Dragomir Brajković

-Dragomir Brajković (Драгомир Брајковић; 10 December 1947 – 29 November 2009) was a Montenegrin Serb writer, journalist, editor of Radio Belgrade, poet and member of the Association of Writers of Serbia.
+Dragomir Brajković (Драгомир Брајковић; 10 December 1947 – 29 November 2009) was a Serbian writer, journalist, editor of Radio Belgrade, poet and member of the Association of Writers of Serbia.

 Biography

 He was born on 10 December 1947 in the village of Pisana Jela (Bijelo Polje Municipality) in present-day Montenegro.
 He graduated from the University of Belgrade Faculty of Philology.
 He began publishing poetry, prose, essays and critical texts in 1966.

 He actively advocated the preservation of Serbian–Montenegrin unionism within the Federal Republic of Yugoslavia (1992–2003) and then within the state union of Serbia and Montenegro (2003–2006).
 In early 2005, he became one of the founders of the Serbian-based Movement for a European State Union of Serbia and Montenegro.

 Brajković died from a stroke in his sleep on 29 November 2009.
 He is interred in the Alley of Distinguished Citizens in the Belgrade New Cemetery.